 Biography

-I can't remember a time when I wasn't fascinated by radio.
-As a little kid I wanted a radio that I could talk on just like my state trooper dad.
-In my teens I discovered the Walker Tompkins, K6ATX (SK) books CQ Ghost Ship and SOS At Midnight (out of print, but highly recommended).
-One Christmas my parents got me a general coverage Globe Electronics "Globe 'Ceiver."
-I practiced on an old Eico code oscillator and read the red and black ARRL license manual backwards and forwards, but didn't take the test until much later in 1979 (40 years ago!).
+I've been licensed more than 45 years and can't remember a time when I wasn't fascinated by radio.
+When I was seven years old I tried to "improve" the radio in my dad's police cruiser.
+(You can guess how that turned out.)
+In my early teens I discovered Walker Tompkins' K6ATX (SK) books, CQ Ghost Ship and SOS At Midnight (both out of print, but highly recommended if you can find copies).
+One Christmas my parents got me a general coverage Globe Electronics model 65-320 "Globe 'Ceiver" which was a dream come true.
+I practiced endlessly on an Eico code oscillator, but for whatever reason (girls, actually), I didn't get around to taking the test until I was much older.
+I eventually got my Novice license in early 1979 and my General a few months after that.
 I upgraded to Advanced in 1980 and Extra in 2002.
-Radio was magic back in those days - and still is!

 Worked DXCCs: